The 6 Tattoo Trends Blowing Up Your Instagram Feed in 2018

-Tattoos have certainly evolved from the “taboo” or “cutting edge” reputation they once carried.
-There’s no one specific person that gets them and now more than ever, their look has evolved to cover a wide range of designs and placement.
-Although we frequently find ourselves looking to those with large platforms (aka celebs and influencers) for inspo, anyone who doesn’t have a pop culture obsession (*raises hand) knows that tattoo ideas are often grown from personal experience, artists with an innovative mindset, and/or the everyday folks populating our social feeds with styles we could have never dreamed up.
+Tattoos have certainly evolved from the “taboo” or “cutting-edge” reputation they once carried.
+There’s no one specific type of person that gets them, and now more than ever, their look has evolved to cover a wide range of designs and placement.
+Although we frequently find ourselves looking to those with large platforms (a.k.a. celebs and influencers) for inspo, anyone who doesn’t have a pop-culture obsession (*raises hand*) knows that tattoo ideas are often grown from personal experience, artists with an innovative mind-set, and/or the everyday folks populating our social feeds with styles we could have never dreamed up.

-Whether it’s your first time, or umpteenth ink sesh, deciding exactly what to etch onto your skin requires a balanced mix of genuine inspiration, research, and a tattoo artist that you can trust to get the job done.
+Whether it’s your first ink or your umpteenth sesh, deciding exactly what to etch onto your skin requires a balanced mix of genuine inspiration, research, and a tattoo artist that you can trust to get the job done.
 We’re here to help you with the first of these three factors, because social media has a way of making you feel like you’ll never find an ending point.
 Ahead, custom artist Minka Sicklinger reveals the most popular trends being requested this year.
 Here’s where your search begins.

 MORE: 8 Celebrities Who You Didn’t Know Have NSFW Tattoos